encse/adventofcode/README.md

 ## Dependencies

 - This library is based on `.NET Core 2.0`.
 It should work on Windows, Linux and OS X.
-- `HtmlAgilityPack.NetCore` is used for scaffolding.
+- `HtmlAgilityPack.NetCore` is used for problem download.

 ## Running